8bitFra/Vanilla-Spoof/README.md

 # Vanilla-Spoof
-A mod that allows you to spoof the minecraft client as vanilla, instead of fabric.
+A fabric mod that implemets the wurst VanillaSpoof module.